“Or… just write me a check, genau? Like a normal person.”

 Ekster waved his hand in the air.
 “Make someone happy with it.”

-“It's so beautiful, I might steal it from you and wear it myself,” she said with a smirk.
+“It's so beautiful, I might steal it for myself,” she said with a smirk.

 Prisma jumped.
 “No!
 No, that's not— I’m good.”
 Her voice trailed off as she spoke.

 Dust grinned excitedly.
-“I’ll pick it for you!”
+“I’ll find you something cute!”
 She turned back to the storage units and went over all objects one by one.
 That’d keep her busy for a bit.
 Ekster shot Prisma an amused look before opening his laptop to catalogue the brooch.

 After a while, Prisma joined Dust on her quest for a suitable trinket and Ekster got up for a stretch and a cigarette.
-Just when he found them underneath a pile of paper, his phone rang.
+Just when he found the silver-colored box underneath a pile of paper, his phone rang.
 An unknown caller.
 Behind him, Dust stopped chattering.

-Ekster gave it a second, before answering in English: “You are.”
+Ekster gave it a second before answering in English, “And you are?”

-“Oh, I’m sorry,” the man stubbornly replied in his own language.
+“Oh, excuse me,” the man stubbornly replied in his own language.
 “I heard you spoke French.”

 Ekster sat back down on the stool at his desk and looked around the room.
 Everyone present was intently listening in.

-The man smoothly continued: “Over the years, I’ve heard a lot of whispers going around about The Curator.
-Now usually, words from the streets have little to do with myself, of course.
-But recent unfoldings have, how should I say, brought the streets a little too close for my liking.
-Curator, you’re in your twenties?”
+The man smoothly continued, “Over the years, I’ve heard a lot of whispers going around about The Curator.
+Now usually, word on the street, as they say, has little to do with myself, of course.
+But recent…” He paused, “Developments have, how should I say, brought the streets a little too close for my liking.
+Curator, you’re in your twenties, correct?”

 Ekster kept his mouth shut.

-“Oh, la, la, you’re difficult to work with,” the person tutted, unfazed.
+“Oh, là, là, you are difficult to work with,” the person tutted, unfazed.
 “Want to get down to business?
-It seems like our paths have finally crossed, but through something I’m extremely protective over.
-Parental, perhaps?
-Young people are a pain, you just can’t control them.
-Curiosity gets the best of them.
-Not much I can do about that.
-Now please tell me.
-How have you been enjoying my Åke?”
+It seems like our paths have finally crossed, but over something I’m extremely protective of.
+One could almost say…parental.
+Young people are such a pain, you just can’t control them.
+Curiosity so often gets the best of the lot of you.
+Not much one can do about that.
+Now, please tell me: how have you been enjoying my Åke?”

 © 2022 Heist Club